hackbg/fadroma/CONTRIBUTING.md

 for all checked items unless they have indicated otherwise by leaving their handle next to specific items.
 In addition, use the following review explanations:

-- `LGTM` without an explicit approval means that the changes look good, but you haven't thoroughly reviewed all of th e items.
+- `LGTM` without explicit approval means that the changes look good, but you haven't thoroughly reviewed all of the items.
 - `Approval` means that you have completed the review.
 In addition, follow these guidelines:
     - Naming must be consistent with conventions and the rest of the codebase
     - Code must live in a reasonable location.